fhjoy/portfolio/README.md

 ## References and confidentiality

-The portfolio summarizes verified employment and academic references from exagon consulting & solutions GmbH, Natif.ai, and Hochschule Offenburg.
+The portfolio summarizes verified employment and academic references from exagon consulting & solutions GmbH, Natif.ai, Anik Telecom Ltd., Venus IT Institute, and Hochschule Offenburg.
 Complete documents are shared during the application process rather than published publicly.

 Some commercial project details and source code are intentionally omitted because they are customer-confidential.